 The proposed cold-calling ban may be ineffective if a collaborative regulatory approach between the UK and the European Union (EU) is not maintained post-Brexit, the Pensions Management Institute (PMI) has warned.

-It is already difficult for the government to tackle suspected scammers based overseas, with schemes easily able to register with HM Revenue & Customs (HMRC), and so the regulatory relationship should...
+It is already difficult for the government to tackle suspected scammers based overseas, with schemes easily able to register with HM Revenue & Customs (HMRC), and so the regulatory relationship should not be damaged.

 While "satisfied" with the principles of the ban, the institute said scammers could just up sticks and base themselves in the EU where UK-based regulators will not be able to apply the ban.
 If this happens, it is important that a cooperative regulatory approach continues.

 "Unfortunately, nothing can prevent scammers developing workarounds," it wrote.
 "The first and foremost concern is that scammers could base themselves outside the UK and so be beyond the scope of British jurisdiction.